sirwhinesalot/table-enum/table-enum-core/README.md

-You are probably looking for the true-enum crate, which wraps this crate and is much more ergonomic to use.
+You are probably looking for the table-enum crate, which wraps this crate and is much more ergonomic to use.